Arkade: k-Nearest Neighbor Search With Non-Euclidean Distances using GPU Ray Tracing: Introduction

 \section{Introduction}

-Nearest Neighbor Search (NNS) is the problem of finding points similar to a query point in terms of a desired distance metric.
-The most popular metric is the Euclidean distance ($L^2$ norm), which is assumed by many high-performance realizations of the NNS problem~[\citenum{evangelou, rtnn}].
+$k$-Nearest Neighbor Search ($k$NN) is the problem of finding points similar to a query point based on a desired distance function.
+Several commonly used distance functions include Euclidean distance ($L^2$ norm), Manhattan distance ($L^1$ norm), Chebyshev distance ($L^\infty$ norm), Minkowski distance ($L^p$ norm), and Cosine (or Angular) distance. $k$NN is used in diverse applications, including point cloud registration~\cite{qiu2009gpu}, facial recognition~\cite{vision, neural}, recommendation systems~\cite{adeniyi2016automated}, and more.

-NNS with non-Eucledean metrics has various applications. \begin{itemize}[leftmargin=*] \item Celestial objects, such as stars, are positioned using 3D spherical or Cartesian coordinates.
-The metric used to measure the proximity of such neighborhood stars to Earth is the Angular distance, determined by the stellar parallax method \cite{parallax}. \item In a spatial data application like street maps, finding the nearest points of interest involves ordering them according to their \textit{Manhattan distance} from the query point location \cite{manhattan} since the data points in a city usually adhere to taxicab geometry. \end{itemize} An incomplete list of popular non-Euclidean metrics include Manhattan distance ($L^1$ norm), Chebyshev distance ($L^\infty$ norm), Minkowski distance ($L^p$ norm), angular or cosine distance, Jacquard distance, and, Hamming distance.

-Besides the choice of the metric, another important detail for a high-performance NNS problem implementation is dimensionality.
-NNS in lower dimensions has several applications, such as point cloud registration [\citenum{tigris}], spatial data query processing, facial recognition, low dimensional embedding~[\citenum{embedding}], etc. Low-dimensional embeddings are used in various machine learning applications.
-One way of producing them is through dimension reduction followed by NNS, which efficiently extracts the prominent features \cite{embedding}.

-Depending on dimensionality, efficient implementations of NNS employ specialized indexing techniques.
-At lower dimensions, traditional approaches to fast indexing utilize tree-based data structures.
-Better performance than trees at higher dimensions~[\citenum{ann}] can be achieved by other approaches to fast indexing, like hashing, quantization, or graphs.

-Non-tree based indexing can be efficiently implemented on GPUs~[\citenum{faiss, song, ann}], while tree-based approaches do not enjoy the same property.
-In particular, GPU-accelerated tree-based implementations suffer from memory coalescing and thread divergence [\citenum{autoropes}].
-Prior work for making tree traversals faster on GPUs [\citenum{autoropes,flann}] is not satisfactory, because it makes pro\-gram\-mer-end optimization attempts and does not bring tree-based approaches on par with the state-of-the-art in the non-tree based implementations.

-A promising way to accelerate tree traversals on GPU employs ray-tracing cores (RT cores), as found in recent Nvidia GPUs marked with RTX.
-RT cores offer hardware support for specific visualization tasks but can be repurposed for more generic tree problems.
-With the right choice of scene and rays, RT cores can be utilized to perform non-ray tracing applications, such as locating a point in an unstructured tetrahedral mesh [\citenum{wald}], drawing a force-directed graph [\citenum{zellman}], and performing nearest neighbor searches [\citenum{evangelou, rtnn}].

-The key idea in all generic applications of RT cores is {\em reducing} the target application to ray tracing.
-To achieve such reduction, one produces a scene with objects and rays that encode the input to the given generic application.
-The main operation in RT cores, {\em ray-bounding-box intersection}, determines whether a ray of a given length with a given origin and direction can intersect with any of the objects in a scene.
-A successful reduction ensures that hardware-accelerated ray-bounding-box intersection built by the RT cores provides a partial or complete solution to the generic problem of interest.